reown-com/appkit/readme.md

 4. Run gallery, laboratory or examples in a separate tab i.e. `pnpm laboratory`

 # Releasing new versions
+> [!NOTE]
+> If you need to release a canary/alpha/beta, you need to enter prelease mode first.

 ### Enter prelease mode [Optional]

-If you need to release a canary/alpha/beta you need to enter prelease mode first

 ```sh
 pnpm changeset:pre <release tag>